-In 1991, American Conservatory Theatre-trained actors Geoff Elliott and Julia Rodriguez-Elliott, along with their colleague Art Manke, staged William Shakespeare’s Hamlet.
-Though they had little money (having in fact withdrawn their last $3,000 from the bank for the production), what they had was a Los Angeles filled with well-trained actors.
-They also had a great empty space – the Masonic Temple at 234 S. Brand Blvd. in Glendale.
-Previously used as a place of worship, the Elliotts and Manke built a makeshift stage for their production, and flanked three sides of it with the wooden church pews left behind by the previous occupants.
-The thrust configuration, now a hallmark of the organization, gave their early audiences an intimate theatrical experience.
+In 1991, Geoff Elliott and Julia Rodriguez-Elliott (along with their colleague Art Manke) staged a production of William Shakespeare’s Hamlet at a time when classical theatre was rarely performed in the region.
+Though Geoff and Julia had little money to their names – having withdrawn their last $3,000 from the bank for the production – what they had was a city filled with well-trained actors and access to a great, empty space: the Masonic Temple in Glendale.
+Previously a place of worship, the Elliotts and Manke built a makeshift stage in the Temple and flanked three sides of it with the wooden church pews left behind by the previous occupants.
+The thrust configuration, now a signature of A Noise Within, gave their early audiences an intimate theatrical experience.

-Geoff Elliott said, “The one requirement we had of the audience was that they bring their imaginations with them.
-The thrust stage, which plunges the action into the audience, has an immediate intimacy.
-These guiding principles were the start of A Noise Within (ANW): thoughts of how to stage the classics, a way of thinking about what makes theatre meaningful and satisfying for the audience, and a fulfilling experience for our artists.”
+Geoff added, “The one requirement we always had of our audiences was that they brought their imaginations with them.
+And the thrust stage, which plunges audiences into the action, has an immediacy to it.
+These were the first guiding principles of A Noise Within: thoughts of how to stage the classics, questions about what makes theatre meaningful and satisfying for the audience, and a desire to create a fulfilling experience for our artists.”

-Julia continues, “After the success of Hamlet, we were energized to work with our colleague Sabin Epstein, who wanted to do Congreve’s The Way of the World.
-Actor’s resumes poured in – and soon enough, we had enough language-based actors that we could easily populate the two plays.
+Julia continued, “After the success of Hamlet, we were energized to work with our colleague Sabin Epstein, who wanted to do Congreve’s The Way of the World.
+Actors’ resumes poured in – and soon enough, we had enough language-based actors that we could easily populate the two plays.
 That is how we found our way to the repertory theatre we still practice today.”

-The Elliotts’ training ground, the famed American Conservatory Theatre in San Francisco, pioneered repertory theatre in which different productions are performed in rotation, with the same troupe of cast members performing different roles from night to night.
-Classical rotating repertory is a time-tested tradition that in recent years has all but vanished from the U.S. regional theatre scene.
-There is reason to continue — rotating repertory has the unique ability to build strong community among artists, between artists and their audience, and among audience members.
+The Elliotts’ training ground, the famed American Conservatory Theatre in San Francisco, was a strong proponent of repertory theatre (in which different productions are performed in rotation, with the same troupe of cast members performing different roles from night to night).
+Classical rotating repertory is a time-tested theatre tradition, rare in the U.S. regional theatre scene, but with the unique ability to build strong community among artists, between artists and their audience, and among audience members.

-A Noise Within adopted this system with their second and third productions, and by their third season, individual actors were given the opportunity to perform multiple roles across three thematically linked plays during the fall season, and again during the spring.
-For over 25 years, A Noise Within has carefully tended its working relationship and a true association with Actors’ Equity Association (the Actors’ Union), allowed them to grow in steps – from 60 to 99 seats, then to 145, and finally the jump to 283.
+A Noise Within adopted a repertory theatre model with its second and third productions, and by the company’s third season, actors were given the opportunity to perform multiple roles across three thematically linked plays.
+Over the years, A Noise Within has strengthened and expanded its working relationship with Actors’ Equity Association (the Actors’ Union); this commitment to professionalism has helped ANW grow its theatre from 60 to 99 seats, then to 145, 283, and recently, 324.

-In April 1992, following ANW’s The Way of the World and The Merchant of Venice, Los Angeles Times drama critic Sylvie Drake said, “This is a well pedigreed company of actors who know how to deliver the classics.
-They mostly hail from the country’s better-known classical hatcheries such as San Francisco’s American Conservatory Theatre, Oregon’s Shakespearean Festival at Ashland and such solid other dabblers in the classics as the American Repertory Theatre, South Coast Repertory and the Mark Taper Forum […] A Noise Within is one of the freshest classical companies to come down the pike.
+In April 1992, following ANW’s The Way of the World and The Merchant of Venice, Los Angeles Times drama critic Sylvie Drake said, “This is a well-pedigreed company of actors who know how to deliver the classics.
+They mostly hail from the country’s better-known classical hatcheries such as San Francisco’s American Conservatory Theatre, Oregon’s Shakespeare Festival at Ashland, the American Repertory Theatre, South Coast Repertory, and the Mark Taper Forum […] A Noise Within is one of the freshest classical companies to come down the pike.
 One devoutly hopes its noise grows louder.”

-A quarter century later, A Noise Within is one of America’s most successful theatre companies.
-Their unwavering artistic vision is a driving factor on that success.
-“We focus on timeless works that speak to the human condition,” says Julia, “it’s important for us to present these epics in an intimate setting, told with a personal and contemporary perspective – after all, what good are all these grand, sweeping narratives if no one can relate to them?”
+Three decades later, A Noise Within has become one of America’s most successful theatre companies; our unwavering artistic vision is a driving factor in that success.
+“We focus on timeless works that speak to the human condition,” says Julia, “It’s important for us to present these epics in an intimate setting, told with a personal and contemporary perspective – after all, what good are all these grand, sweeping narratives if no one can relate to them?”

-An important component of ANW’s audience development effort is its service to the students.
-ANW dedicates 30% of its resources to education and outreach programs.
-Through vital foundation and government support, ANW provides support to schools in need including transportation for students to the theatre; reduced cost tickets to attend a live on-stage performance; post-show discussions with the artists; in-class workshops; and standards-based study guides.
-Over its history, more than 250,000 students have been served; in the 2017-2018 season, over 16,000 youth from 185 schools across 36 school districts participated in this program.
-And over ANW’s history, nearly 900 students have also participated in its acclaimed camp, Summer with Shakespeare, as well as other activities.
+Finally, A Noise Within’s commitment to student audiences is central to its mission.
+Each year, ANW dedicates a third of its performances and 30% of its operating budget to education and outreach programs.
+Through vital foundation and government support, ANW provides support to schools in need including transportation for students to the theatre; free and reduced-cost tickets to attend live performances; post-show discussions with the artists; in-class workshops; standards-based study guides, and more.
+Over its history, ANW has served more than 285,000 students and teachers; in a typical year, program participants include 18,000 students and teachers from 192 schools across 41 school districts.